High Contrast Mode:

 Follow the manufacturer's instructions to ensure adequate ventilation, drainage, and electrical needs are met.
 Ensure it is balanced, level, and secured.

-Step 3: Connect to the Plumbing or Ducting System
+Step 3: Connect the HVAC System to Plumbing or Ductwork

 Once the main unit is adequately positioned, you can begin connecting it to the blowers, plumbing, or ducting system.
 Ensure that any joints are adequately sealed to prevent leaks.